Geography of Kerala: Tsunami

 The Kerala coast was significantly affected by the 2004 Indian Ocean tsunami.
 The coast located in the shadow zone with respect to the direction of propagation of the tsunami encountered unexpected devastation.
 Although the tsunami affected parts of Kerala coast, maximum devastation was reported in the low coastal land of Kollam, Alappuzha and Ernakulam districts, particularly a strip of 10 km in Azhikkal, Kollam district.
 This varying effect along the coast could be attributed to local amplification of tsunami waves in certain regions.
 About 176 people were killed and 1600 injured in the coastal belt.
 Further, the tsunami pounded 187 villages affecting nearly 250,000 persons in Kerala.
 As many as 6,280 dwelling units were completely destroyed, 11,175 were damaged and nearly 84,773 persons were evacuated from the coastal areas and accommodated in 142 relief camps after tsunami.
 As this tsunami is believed to be first of its kind to have significantly affected the Kerala coast, the post-tsunami field investigations and measurements would give valuable information on various changes brought by the tsunami.
 Immediately after the tsunami, several organizations have carried out field surveys in many affected areas along the coast.

-Geography education in Kerala

-Undergraduate and Masters level education is offered in the Universities of Kerala.
-Research in Geography is carried out in a variety of organizations like Department of Geography, University College, National Centre for Earth Sciences Studies, Kannur University etc.